Ronald McDonald House: Pop Tab Program

-Through the RMHC Pop Tab Collection Program, to date more than $4 million has been generated.
-The program was established to allow individuals and businesses to collect soda pop tabs from aluminum cans and donate them to their local RMHC chapter or Ronald McDonald's House.
-Though each program differs, for the most part, RMHC chapters use the money received from recycling the tabs to help offset operational expenses or to sponsor or support programs.
+The Ronald McDonald House Pop Tab Collection Program was established to allow individuals and businesses to collect soda pop tabs from aluminum cans and donate them to their local Ronald McDonald House chapter or Ronald McDonald's House.
+Though each program differs, for the most part, Ronald McDonald House chapters use the money received from recycling the tabs to help offset operational expenses or to sponsor or support programs.
 Not all Houses participate in the Pop Tab Program.
-Collected pop tabs are used by Ronald McDonald House Charities to fund their work.
+Collected pop tabs are used by Ronald McDonald House to fund their work.

-The Alpha Delta Pi sorority partners with Ronald McDonald House Charities to promote and participate in the Pop Tab Program.
+The Alpha Delta Pi sorority partners with Ronald McDonald House to promote and participate in the Pop Tab Program.

-Partnership with McDonalds
+Relationship with McDonald's

 The Ronald McDonald House has a program to help support the house through the donation of money from each happy meal purchased at McDonalds.
 With the purchase of each happy meal two cents is donated to the charity.
 In 2021 more than $168 million was donated to the Ronald McDonald House through the donations from McDonalds.

+Ronald McDonald House has received criticism regarding the relationship between Ronald McDonald House Charities and McDonald's corporate marketing, particularly in the context of debates over childhood obesity and animal welfare.
+In 2013, food-industry critic and lawyer Michele Simon suggested that the charity's association with McDonald's could help improve the company's public image while promoting its brand to families.
+Anne Markwardt of Foodwatch similarly questioned the extent of McDonald's direct financial contribution to the charity.

+In 2013, Corporate Accountability International estimated that McDonald's contributed approximately 5% of Ronald McDonald House funding, while approximately 30% came from McDonald's customers' donations.

+McDonald's and Ronald McDonald House Charities disputed aspects of these criticisms, including claims regarding the company's financial support and the relationship between the charity and McDonald's marketing.

 Awards

-Worth magazine named Ronald McDonald's House Charity one of "America's 100 Best Charities" in 2001 and 2002.
+Worth magazine named Ronald McDonald House Charity one of "America's 100 Best Charities" in 2001 and 2002.

-The U.S. Green Building Council awarded the Ronald McDonald's House Charities of Austin and Central Texas (RMHC-ACT) with Leadership in Energy and Environmental Design (LEED) Platinum certification, the highest level of sustainable building in the nation.
+The U.S. Green Building Council awarded Ronald McDonald House Charities of Austin and Central Texas (Ronald McDonald House-ACT) with Leadership in Energy and Environmental Design (LEED) Platinum certification.

-Criticism

-Ronald McDonald House has been criticised as an attempt by McDonald's to distract from its role in contributing to childhood obesity and animal welfare issues.
-Anne Markwardt of Foodwatch, which researches food industry practices, said that "One has to remember that a large amount of the funding does not come from McDonald's itself but from private, corporate or other donors."
-In 2013 it was estimated by Corporate Accountability International that McDonald's contributed about 5% of the funding and about 30% came from McDonald's customers' donations.
-Markwardt said that the houses are "used as marketing ploys for profitable but unhealthy products, as well as means of indirect political influence," noting that politicians regularly visited for photo opportunities.